 (This, of course, is assuming the content is high in quality in the first place.)

-Additionally, Google’s algorithms now place high importance on topic clusters – that is, multiple pieces of long-form, valuable content revolving around a single topic.
+Additionally, Google’s algorithms now place a high importance on topic clusters – that is, multiple pieces of long-form, valuable content revolving around a single topic.
 In creating content clusters, you essentially prove to Google that you’re not looking to game the system by creating one or two pieces of keyword-stuffed content – you’re actually dedicated to providing your audience with highly-valuable information regarding the topic at hand.